DuncanCragg/OnexOS/README-App.md

 panels easily.
 Similarly, there's a chat panel, where the list of message panels it contains can only be added to at the end.
 Such panels have scrollers, too.

+Panels can be coloured "transparent", but still show their attached image, so this way you can create objects that are flat, yet have a shape that isn't rectangular, as long as the image also has a transparent background.
+This allows you to create leaves and flowers, for example.
+To create a flower, you can cross two images at right angles (as Minecraft does).

 ### What can you do with links?

 The document and chat panels mentioned above are really just lists of links to paragraph